kristoferssolo/Theory-of-Algorithms-Cheatsheet/main.typ

 Tādējādi funkcija $f$ ir surjektīva.

 = Redukcijas
-Given a problem $halt 2(M, x, y) = 1$ where turing machine $M$ halts on at least one of the inputs $x$ or $y$, prove and show that it can or can't be reduced to
+Given a problem $halt2(M, x, y) = 1$ where turing machine $M$ halts on at least one of the inputs $x$ or $y$, prove and show that it can or can't be reduced to
 $halt(halt <= halt 2)$.

-To prove that the problem $halt 2(M, x, y)$ can be reduced to $halt$, we need to show that we can construct a Turing machine that solves $halt 2$ using a subroutine for solving $halt$.
+To prove that the problem $halt2(M, x, y)$ can be reduced to #halt, we need to show that we can construct a Turing machine that solves #halt2 using a subroutine for solving #halt.

-Let's assume we have a Turing machine $H$ that solves the $halt$ problem.
+Let's assume we have a Turing machine $H$ that solves the #halt problem.
-We will construct a new Turing machine $H 2$ that solves the $halt 2$ problem using H as a subroutine.
+We will construct a new Turing machine $H 2$ that solves the #halt2 problem using $H$ as a subroutine.

 The Turing machine $H 2$ works as follows:
 + Given inputs $M$, $x$, and $y$.